Animaniacs: Writing

-Animaniacs was developed following the passage of the Children's Television Act in 1990 that required that programming aimed at children to include educational content.
+Animaniacs was developed following the passage of the Children's Television Act in 1990 that required programming aimed at children to include educational content.
 The writers worked this into the show in part by featuring segments involving the characters interacting with historical figures, and creating songs like "Yakko's World", which listed out all the countries of the world at the time, to serve as educational content.
+Historical figures that the show features include Michelangelo and Ludwig van Beethoven, William Shakespeare, James Stewart and Albert Einstein.